-Founded in 1978, Biocon is one of the top biotech startups in India, started as a company that used to sell the enzyme papain.
-The focus of the company has changed in the 1990s by the founder of the company, Kiran Mazumdar-Shaw.
-As of now, their manufactured pharmaceutical ingredients are being sold in more than 120 countries throughout the world.
+Founded in 1978, Biocon is one of the top biotech startups in India.
+It started with a budget of INR 10,000 as a company that used to sell the enzyme papain.
+The focus of the company changed in the 1990s by the founder, Kiran Mazumdar-Shaw.
 To make a change, she decided to shift from selling enzymes to selling biopharmaceuticals.
 Gradually she got enlisted among the richest women in India.

-The annual revenue of Biocon sums upto Rs.
-4,709 crores in 2018.
+The annual revenue of Biocon sums upto INR.
+4,709 Crores in 2018.
 By 2020, they have also given access to more than 2.1 million patients through their biosimilars.
+As of now, their manufactured pharmaceutical ingredients are being sold in more than 120 countries throughout the world.

 It enables these elements to work into battling against the unending commercial use of energy.
 It is funded by the Department of Biotechnology and is incubated at the Centre for Cellular and Molecular Platforms (C-Camp).
 The startup incorporated a few patented techniques in order to facilitate the large scale cultivation of selected sea plants.
 The Government of Karnataka has given to the company, the title of "Emerging Company of the Year" in the year 2012.